-We learned that the music professors at Northern Academy teach classical music.
+We learned that the music professors at the Middletown school teach classical music.
 We hoped the environment would help revive his passion in music.

-My son listened to and played classical, orthodox music every day at Northern Academy.
-After a week at the school, he started to sing at home, and at night when he sleeps his mind is filled with music performed by the orchestra during the day.
+My son listened to and played classical, orthodox music every day at the school.
+After a week, he started to sing at home, and at night when he sleeps his mind is filled with music performed by the orchestra during the day.
 In less than a month, he decided he wanted to become a professional musician.

 Having found his goal in life, my son began to smile again, and he became jovial.
 When we reminded him not to lose his temper at school, he said he hadn’t been upset in several months.